cybertec-postgresql/pgwatch2/README.md

     Congrats!
 Now the metrics should start flowing in and after some minutes one should already see some graphs in Grafana.

-6. Make sure to hatch up some "init scripts" so that the pgwatch2 daemon and the Web UI would be started automatically when the system reboots.
+6. Install and configure SystemD init scripts for the Gatherer and the Web UI [here](https://github.com/cybertec-postgresql/pgwatch2/tree/master/pgwatch2/startup-scripts) and [here](https://github.com/cybertec-postgresql/pgwatch2/tree/master/webpy/startup-scripts) or make sure to hatch up some "init scripts" so that the pgwatch2 daemon and the Web UI would be started automatically when the system reboots.
 For externally packaged components (Grafana, Influx, Postgres) it should be the case already.